 The Undergraduate Fellowships program is intended to support service opportunities that are otherwise unpaid, and in most cases host organizations are not expected to contribute to a student’s stipend.
 If a host organization is able to provide a portion of a fellow’s stipend, we may deduct the stipend amount provided by the organization from the student’s total stipend award.
 Program staff will contact all host organizations to verify the amount of any compensation or stipend provided to fellows.

 As of September 2022, all undergraduate international travelers who have not been fully vaccinated against COVID-19 and received a booster shot must be approved for a travel exception submitted at least four weeks prior to the proposed departure date.

 Travel for undergraduate students is not permitted to countries, regions or cities where the International SOS risk rating is “High” or “Extreme,” or where the medical risk rating is Extreme.”
 Stanford may restrict travel where there is other reliable information of significant health or safety risks for the location.
 To determine a location’s International SOS medical and travel risk ratings, please visit this page.

 Visit Health Alerts for Stanford travelers for the most current travel guidance and restrictions due to COVID-19.

 Travel Reservations Requirement

-Undergraduate Fellows are required to utilize Stanford Travel, a centralized booking program, when booking air fare, hotels, or rental cars for their fellowship experiences.
+Undergraduate Fellows are required to utilize Stanford Travel, a centralized booking program, when booking air travel for their fellowship experiences.